 Below, I have developed a table to help distinguish varying factors between potential users (Inside the Boundary) and nonusers (Outside the Boundary).

-Inside the Boundary Outside the Boundary
+Inside the Boundary | Outside the Boundary | |

-People who feel like recycling isn't important or that their efforts won't make a difference anyway.
+Who is/isn't in | People who currently recycle or want to recycle better. | People who feel like recycling isn't important or that their efforts won't make a difference anyway. |

-This need deals with having motivation to recycle, an easier recycling experience, and assurance that recyclables will end up where they are supposed to.
+What the need is/isn't | This need deals with having motivation to recycle, an easier recycling experience, and assurance that recyclables will end up where they are supposed to. | This need isn't about changing recycling as a whole and implementing a new process.
+It is about making the current process more efficient. |

-With consumption rates at their highest, we are constantly producing trash.
+Why the need exists/doesn't | With consumption rates at their highest, we are constantly producing trash.
 When we don't recycle, we are polluting our environment and destroying ecosystems.
-The Earth is only so big and the more we throw out, the more space for landfills is required, due to the fact that the rate of decomposition is not as fast as our rate of consumption.
+The Earth is only so big and the more we throw out, the more space for landfills is required, due to the fact that the rate of decomposition is not as fast as our rate of consumption. | People may feel like this need doesn't exist because they think that they're already recycling well or just don't care about recycling. |

 The following are websites I used as references to draw conclusions from: